harrythegemini/GU-ANLY-580-FALL-2021/quizzes/quiz-1.md

 # Quiz 1: ANLY-580 Course Policy and Expectations

 The purpose of this quiz is to ensure that we are all on the same page with respect to course expectations.
-To submit this test, either enter your answers directly in this document, or upload a separate file called `quiz-1-solutions` in this folder.

-*Note*: This quiz will be submitted through Canvas.
+*Note: To submit this test, either enter your answers directly in this document, or upload a separate file called `quiz-1-solutions` in this folder.*

 #